seatable/seatable-admin-docs/manual/docker/Python-Runner/Deploy SeaTable Python Runner.md

-### Restart SeaTable Server
+### Restarting SeaTable

-For the modifications in the `dtable_web_settings.py` to take effect, restart the SeaTable server.
+For the modifications in the `dtable_web_settings.py` to take effect, restart the SeaTable server:

 ``` bash
 docker exec -d seatable /shared/seatable/scripts/seatable.sh restart